Developmental Education — Academic Foundations

 Prescribed Pathway students are required to take a common placement test (PERT) to determine placement into college-level courses in English and mathematics.
 Based on this assessment, students may be placed in developmental education courses in one or more skill areas.
 In the case of international students or non-native speakers of English, placement may begin in one of our English as a Second Language courses.
 All of our developmental education courses provide the foundation for success in college-level English or math courses.

 The three areas of developmental education instruction are mathematics, English (writing) and reading.
 The developmental education curriculum has been streamlined for maximum effectiveness and efficiency.
 Courses are delivered in accelerated, modularized, and co-requisite formats to ensure students who need developmental education can complete these courses in one term or less.

-All students required to enroll in a college preparatory course may elect to seek an alternative source for remedial instruction.
+All students required to enroll in developmental education may elect to seek an alternative source for remedial instruction.
 The alternatives may include but not be limited to a private provider, continuing education, or the Learning Support Center.
 First-Year Success Specialists can provide additional information on the developmental education options and strategies available.

-College preparatory courses do not meet the General Education requirements and are nontransferable electives.
+Developmental Education or college preparatory courses do not meet the General Education requirements and are nontransferable electives.
 They cannot be used to meet the 60-hour graduation requirement.
 College credit is not given for these courses.
-Students must continually enroll in required preparatory courses until all requirements are completed.

 Student Life Skills Courses